abondar24/CrackingInterview/README.md

 - marsExploration - Letters in some of the SOS messages are altered by cosmic radiation during transmission.
 Given the signal received by Earth as a string determine how many letters of the SOS message have been changed by radiation.
 - isHackerrank - check if incoming string contains string 'hackerrank' in exactly the same char sequence
 - isPangram - check if the incoming string has all letters of english alphabet
+- superReducedString - remove from string all pairs of letters
+- alternatingChars - given a string containing characters A and B only,change it into a string such that there are no matching adjacent characters and find the minimum number of required deletions.
+-
 ## Ints

 - reverse integer - Given a 32-bit signed integer, reverse digits of an integer.